tjnh05/shadowsocks/README.md

    ansible-playbook ssadd.yml

-   Perform command below on remote host by root user to check if service has been started:
+   Perform command below on remote host by root user to check if shadowsocks service

+   has been started:

    netstat -ntlp | egrep "8399"